 Power grids play an important part in delivering electricity to consumers.
-The current traditional grid system is complex, highly inefficient and has become more and more susceptible to blackouts, not to mention global warming and other ecological concerns.
-Therefore it is necessary to minimize the losses with optimized form of a grid structure combined with our latest technologies for an efficient green energy production.
+The current traditional grid system is complex, highly inefficient, and has become more and more susceptible to blackouts, not to mention global warming and other ecological concerns.
+Therefore it is necessary to minimize the losses with an optimized form of a grid structure combined with our latest technologies for an efficient green energy production.

 The growing popularity of electric vehicles and heat pumps are increasing the persisting world energy consumption even further and due to our outdated infrastructure on energy distribution, power network operators cannot compete with the growing pressure to meet the needs; such as increasing customer demands, growing data volume from smart meters and decentralized distribution.

-Finally, energy distribution is undergoing a very similar transformation that happened around 17 years ago, when BitTorrent emerged and started providing peer-to-peer services within the network for data sharing.
+Finally, the energy distribution is undergoing a very similar transformation that happened around 17 years ago, when BitTorrent emerged and started providing peer-to-peer services within the network for data sharing.
 The fact is that renewable energy use has grown much faster than anyone anticipated.